The Hills Have Eyes (1977 film): Development

-Wes Craven desired to make a non-horror film, following his directorial debut, The Last House on the Left (1972), because he saw the horror genre as constraining.
-However, he could not find producers interested in financing a project that did not feature bloody violence.
+Wes Craven desired to make a nonhorror film, following his directorial debut, The Last House on the Left (1972), because he saw the horror genre as constraining.
+He could not find producers, though, interested in financing a project that did not feature bloody violence.
 Craven's friend, producer Peter Locke, was interested in financing a horror exploitation film, and Craven decided to write the project due to his monetary issues.
 Craven considered collaborating with Sean S. Cunningham on a horror children's film based on "Hansel and Gretel", but Locke wanted the film to be more in the vein of The Last House on the Left.
-According to Steve Palopoli of Metro Silicon Valley, the finished film still features elements of "Hansel and Gretel," specifically its portrayal of people getting lost in the wilderness and setting a trap for their tormentors.
+According to Steve Palopoli of Metro Silicon Valley, the finished film still features elements of "Hansel and Gretel", specifically its portrayal of people getting lost in the wilderness and setting a trap for their tormentors.
 Palopoli also noted the witch from "Hansel and Gretel" and the villains from Hills both try to cannibalize children.
 In writing the project for Locke, Craven decided he "wanted something more sophisticated than Last House on the Left."
 He added that he "didn't want to feel uncomfortable again about making a statement about human depravity."